 Jon Bendich is currently a teacher at both Diablo Valley College, San Ramon College and at SF State.
 Jon has also worked for the past thirty years as a percussionist, producer and songwriter in the SF Bay Area.
 Jon has performed with Tito Puente, George Duke and Stanley Clarke, Robin Ford, Sheila E., Pete Escovedo, Andy Narrell, The Last Poets, Frank McComb, Lisa Stansfield, MC Hammer, Lenny Williams and Ray Obiedo.
 Between 1985 - 1989 Jon recorded and performed as a member of The Pete Escovedo Orchestra.

 From 1987 - 1992 Jon was signed as a songwriter and co-publisher with Famous Music, then a subsidiary of Paramount Corp.
 Jon's catalog contains over 280 songs with more than eighty songs in commercial release.
 Jon's songs have been recorded by an assortment of R and B and Pop acts including Peabo Bryson (BMG), Larry Graham (Capitol), Walter Beasley (Polygram), Will Clayton (Polygram), Joe Public (Sony), Starpoint (Elektra), Z' Looke (Orpheus/Capitol), Omar Chandler (MCA), Shades of Lace (Wing/Polygram), Street Fare (Atlantic), and Lenny Williams (Fantasy).

 Jon has also recorded extensively as a studio musician.
 Jon can be heard as a featured percussionist on En Vogue's award winning triple platinum album, "Funky Divas," as well as on albums by Jesse Colin Young, Lenny Williams, Pete Escovedo, Ray Obiedo, Lady Bianca, Jules Broussard, Carl Lockett, Bill Bell, Lloyd Gregory, Luce, Sakai, and Jenna Mammina.

 In 1997 Jon began teaching “Songwriting” at DVC where he has continued to teach the class up to the present time.
 Also in 1997 Jon began teaching in SF State University’s Music Recording Industry program, teaching such courses as “Popular Music and Cultural Exchange”, “The History and Aesthetics of Record Production”.
-“The History of the Popular Music Industry”, “The Independent Label from A-Z” and “A&R in The Popular Music Industry”.
+“The History of the Popular Music Industry”, “The Independent Label from A-Z” and “A and R in The Popular Music Industry”.
 In 2001 Jon graduated with an MA in Humanities from San Francisco State University.